JosephTLyons/Strip-Newlines/README.md

 ## Future Features:

-* Ability to strip out CRLF lines (pull requests welcome!)
+* Ability to strip out newlines from files with mixed newlines and keep the newlines mixed

 ## Bug(s)